UNECE/AIS/README.md

 **6) Berth polygons using DBSCAN**: create refined version of berth polygons using DBSCAN based on count of AIS signals within (high-resolution) H3 hexagons.

+The cookbook is available here (link to be made available).

 ## Code: Google colab version of AIS Berth Polygon Cookbook
-Executing the full version of the code is possible through [UN Global Platform (UNGP)](https://unstats.un.org/bigdata/un-global-platform.cshtml) as the access to raw AIS data is only available through UNGP.
-To help Google colab version is a light version of the full cookbook that contains parts that do not require raw AIS data access.
-The colab version is available [here](https://colab.research.google.com/drive/1UwFPDhD1OxAmED6uvMSGS-ZgUPrRVMXY?usp=sharing).
+Please note that in order to execute the full version of the code, access to raw AIS data is required, which is only available through the [UN Global Platform (UNGP)](https://unstats.un.org/bigdata/un-global-platform.cshtml).

+To provide an overview of the cookbook without requiring access to UNGP, we have created a light version of the cookbook in Google Colab.
+The Colab version contains only the parts of the cookbook that do not require raw AIS data access.
+You can access the Colab version of the cookbook [here](https://colab.research.google.com/drive/1UwFPDhD1OxAmED6uvMSGS-ZgUPrRVMXY?usp=sharing).

 ## Data set: 12nm bounding box based on World Port Index